← More articles in Cold Email

 The metrics you prioritize should reflect your campaign objectives.
 Building brand awareness?
 Focus on open and click rates.
 Generating qualified leads?
 Reply rates and positive responses matter most.
 Driving revenue?
 Conversion rates and CPA take center stage.

 Remember, these metrics work together to tell your campaign's story.
 A high open rate with low replies might indicate compelling subject lines but weak body copy.
-Strong reply rates but poor conversions could mean you're targeting the wrong audience.
-Use these insights to continuously refine your approach, and you'll transform cold email from a numbers game into a predictable revenue engine.
+Strong reply rates but poor conversions could mean you're targeting the wrong audience or failing to qualify leads properly.

 Frequently Asked Questions